karenpayneoregon/spectre-console-helpers/PizzaSite/readme.md

 [^2]:Introduction to [Razor Pages](https://learn.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-6.0&tabs=visual-studio) in ASP.NET Core
 [^3]: Entity Framework Core 6
 [^4]: A [model](https://learn.microsoft.com/en-us/ef/core/#the-model) is made up of entity classes and a context object that represents a session with the database.
+[^5]: CSS isolation means creating a CSS file like '.cshtml.css' for each razor page/view(.cshtml).
+CSS isolation helps to avoid dependencies on global styles that will be very hard to maintain and also avoid style conflicts among the nested content.